8 March 2023

 Every student who’d come from outside Denmark left after the first year.
 Carmen stayed for three, earned a double degree, then set off for Australia.
-After travelling for six months, two weeks before she was due to return home she sensed an opportunity was about to be lost and cancelled her flight.
+After travelling for 6 months, 2 weeks before she was due to return home she sensed an opportunity was about to be lost and cancelled her flight.

 Finding engineering work was another exercise in persistence.
 Carmen did so well working in a city clothes shop she was soon the manager, but every approach to a construction company hit a brick wall.
 Exasperated, she marched onto a Mentone work site, demanded to see the project manager and asked him, “How did you get your first job?”

 There was no position going (and not a single woman among the 40 men on site) but they gave her a chance.
 Carmen worked there for 6 years.
 “The more you tell me I can’t get there, the more I think there is a way.”

 Now she is a project engineer on the Shepparton Line Upgrade, assisting with project management, problem-solving and enjoying being surrounded by women, men and accents from all over the world.
 Last year Carmen did the Women In Transport mentoring program, where having a male mentor reminded her that throughout life – at university, in sport, in employment – she has encountered men who have been prepared to encourage and embolden her.